Tblue/python-jproperties/README.md

 ### Metadata

 The property file parser supports including metadata in property files which can be read and set programmatically.
-Metadata for a key is represented as a Python dictionary; this dictionary should only contains strings for the keys and values, although when the property file is written, all non-string objects will be converted to strings. **This is a one-way conversion**; when the metadata is read back again during a `load()`, all keys and values will be strings.
+Metadata for a key is represented as a Python dictionary; this dictionary should only contains strings as the keys and values, although when the property file is written, all non-string objects will be converted to strings. **This is a one-way conversion**; when the metadata is read back again during a `load()`, all keys and values will be strings.